-What metrics help you identify content that’s working in your framework?
+What metrics help you identify if content is working in your framework?

 We use the Content Experience Framework to build out every campaign we launch, so I’ll give you an example from a recent campaign we ran to promote our latest trends report.